maraghj/2022-PROJECT-01-ELK/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the jump box provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Ansible jumpbox machine can accept connections fron the internet

--Personal IP address
+Access to this machine can only be allowed from personal ip address

-Machines within the network can only be accessed by the Jump Box.
-The Elk Machine can have access from personal IP address through port 5601.
+The ELK is accessed from the jumpbox and not directly from the personal ip address

 A summary of the access policies in place can be found in the table below.